sequenceiq/cbdproxy/README.md

 Cloudbreak Proxy is meant to be used as a Docker container.
 When you use Cloudbreak Deployer (cbd), than Cloudbreak Proxy is managed for you.

+## Configuration

+Service host:ports are discovered by asking SRV records from dns.
+When used as a docker container, you set the DNS server as `--dns`

+If you need an alternative way you can use the `DNS_HOST` and `DNS_PORT` environment variables.

+By default proxy listens on port 80.
+You can change it by the `PORT` environment variable.

 ## Manual start

 For troubleshooting purpose, you might want to start it manually,